YilanBoy/docfunc/README.md

 php artisan ocatane:start
 ```

-In production, we use [Supervisor](https://github.com/Supervisor/supervisor) to start swoole server and laravel queue
+In production, you can use [Supervisor](https://github.com/Supervisor/supervisor) to start swoole server and laravel
+queue
 worker.

 Using supervisor to start swoole server process, we have to create a `blog-octane-worker.conf` config file